athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Grodair.md

 abilities_mid:
   - name: ""
   - name: "Death Flood"
-    desc: " (primal,water) When a grodair dies, its body explodes in a blast of pressurized water that deals 4d6 bludgeoning damage to creatures within a 15-foot emanation (DC 22 Reflex check save).
+    desc: " (primal,water) When a grodair dies, its body explodes in a blast of pressurized water that deals 4d6 bludgeoning damage to creatures within a @Template[emanation|distance:15] (DC 22 Reflex check save).
 A creature that fails its save is pushed 5 feet (or 10 feet on a critical failure)."

 attacks:
   - name: ""